roots/acorn-mail/README.md

 ## Getting Started

-Start by publishing the Acorn mail config:
+Start by publishing Acorn's mail config:

 ```sh
 $ wp acorn mail:config
 ```

+SMTP credentials are configured using the published `mail.php` config file.

 ## Usage

-SMTP credentials are configured using the published `mail.php` config file.
-In most applications, you will want to configure the following environment variables:
+In most applications, you will want to set the following environment variables:

 ```env
 MAIL_HOST=